gsauthof/libxfsx/README.md

     <A><Foo><Bar>...</Bar></Foo><Fuu><Blub>...</Blub></Fuu></A>

-In general this means: you have to use a stack for BER to XER transformation.
+In general this means: you have to create a complicated state machine for BER to XER transformation.

 In contrast the libgrammar ASN.1 to XSD/RelaxNG transformation is very straight forward: each BER tag is directly mapped to the ASN.1 type name (using its tag number and class number), i.e. the mapping is bijective.
-Thus, no stack is necessary for transforming BER to XML.
-A state machine is sufficient.
+Thus, no complicated state machine is necessary for transforming BER to XML.
+A trivial state machine is sufficient.
 Meaning, the transformation is more efficient.
-Analogously, the transformation from XML to BER also only needs a state machine.
+Analogously, the transformation from XML to BER also only needs a trivial state machine.

 In addition to that - the resulting XML is also more comprehensible because one knows that every XML element has a